BimmerGestalt/AAIdrive/README.md

   - (Optional) Add a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/signup) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_GmapsApiKey`.
 This key should have access to Maps SDK for Android, Places API, and Directions API.
   - (Optional) Add a [Spotify API Client ID](https://developer.spotify.com/dashboard/) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_SpotifyApiKey`.
 It needs a Redirect URI set to `me.hufman.androidautoidrive://spotify_callback`, but no other settings are needed.
+  - After downloading the source code, follow the instructions in [external/README.md](external/README.md) to prepare the needed APK files from official apps.
   - Android Studio makes it easy to build this project:
     - File > New > Project From Version Control > Git
     - Use the Build Variants panel to change which version is built